 Here it is necessary to make a very important observation related to the presence of a certain amount of nitrogenous compounds remaining after treatment with a neutral solvent, determined as part of the crude protein of the whole food.

-This fact is a consequence of technological features of the production of laboratory tests and is a "concomitant" effect.
+This fact is a consequence of technical features of the production of laboratory tests and is a "concomitant" effect.
 We will mention this part of the crude protein below when analyzing the balance of dry matter components.

 NDC of bulk forages